fridde/LinkCollector/README.md

 # Things you will want to do

 ## Access your page
-Your page will reside in yourdomain.com/linkCollector or wherever you put the folder.
+Your page will reside in `yourdomain.com/linkCollector` or wherever you put the folder.

+## Updating your database
+Right now it's rather manually, although the steps can be done in a few seconds/minutes.

+1. Export the links you want to export as a database with the name `Evernote.enex`.
+2. If your file is larger than 10 MB, you may want to use the awesome python-script `enex_minimizer.py` (found in ´files´) to decrease the size of the file.
+See the file for instructions.
+3. Upload your database unto your server into the folder ´files´.
+4. "Visit" the page `yourdomain.com/linkCollector/update_db.php`.
+You are all set.

-## Cn
+## Protecting certain links

+Here comes the fun!
+If you have certain links that should only be visible to some certain person, you tag the link with a tag starting with `@`, i.e. `@emil`.
+The tagging is solely done in Evernote.